-Due to the diversity of corporate actions in general, the application of the ISO 15022 message types to corporate action events may seem a challenging task.
+Due to the diversity of Corporate Actions in general, the application of the ISO 15022 message types to Corporate Action events may seem a challenging task.

 The Securities Market Practice Group has therefore published a series of scenarios, the SMPG CA Events Templates, available on www.smpg.info.
-This document aims at helping users to implement ISO 15022 MT 564, 565, 566, 567, and 568 messages.
+This document aims at helping users to implement ISO 15022 MTs 564, 565, 566, 567, and 568.
 The templates reflect only one scenario per event.
 There may be other more complex scenarios for the same event where additional information could be needed.
 The purpose of the document is to demonstrate with concrete examples how to apply various SMPG recommendations that are available.